rladies/rladiesguide/content/rocur/admin guide/index.en.md

 ### When someone signs up to curate:
 * Add them to the curator schedule as soon as possible so other potential curators know that week is unavailable.
 * The curator should send an email to WeAre@rladies.org with a photo for the account
-* When this photo is received, save it in the Curator Photos Folder.
+* When this photo is received, save it in the Curator Photos Folder (in a shared Google Drive).
   - Save it as **YYYY-MM-DD-firstname** (date is first day of scheduled curation week)
 * Reply to the curator’s email confirming their schedule week for curating.
 You may use the template below: